Our Services

 Monday, Wednesday, and Saturday

-Every day we are open, our paid unsheltered ambassadors and unpaid housed volunteers offer:
+Every day we are open, our paid unsheltered ambassadors and unpaid housed volunteers meet patrons where they are at, offering health critical:

 Shower & Port-a-Potties